Aliases for IFNL2 Gene

 GeneCards Summary for IFNL2 Gene

 IFNL2 (Interferon, Lambda 2) is a Protein Coding gene.
-Among its related pathways are NOD-like Receptor Signaling Pathways and PEDF Induced Signaling.
-GO annotations related to this gene include cytokine activity.
+Among its related pathways are Toll-Like receptor Signaling Pathways and PEDF Induced Signaling.
+GO annotations related to this gene include receptor binding and cytokine activity.
 An important paralog of this gene is IFNL3.

 UniProtKB/Swiss-Prot for IFNL2 Gene